ga4gh/ga4gh-schemas/README.md

 ![Image](http://genomicsandhealth.org/files/logo_ga.png)

-# Schemas for the Global Alliance Data Working Group
+# Schemas for the Data Working Group

 The [Global Alliance for Genomics and Health][ga4gh] is an international